top of page

 This module sees students engage in self-initiated processes towards the design, development, and delivery a choreography research, culminating in the production towards their Exposition of Artistic Research (EAR) and the written dissemination of their research as thesis.
 Lecturers:Astarti Athanasiadou, Dr Anja Foerschner, external mentor (student choice)

-Dramaturgical Operations
+Dramaturgical Practice

 Credits